 Download Enable Scotland’s Unlocking sexual abuse and learning disabilities.
 Supporting adults with learning disabilities who have been sexually abused: A guide for family carers and support staff here.

 You may wish to help the person seek legal advice or to get an advocate to help them negotiate systems like police, disability services or housing.
-Please visit our Links pages for listings of Legal Services, Disability Advocacy Services and more.
+Please visit our Other Services pages for listings of Legal Services, Disability Advocacy Services and more.